If you are looking for the most comprehensive guide to the exact filming locations of The Banshees of Inisherin, then you’ve come to the right place!

 Grace O’Malley is well-know around these parts as the fiersome Pirate Queen of Clew Bay.
 Many of these lookout towers are to be found dotted around the bay, with this one being one of the most picturesque.

 No surprise then that Martin McDonagh chose this amazing piece of Ireland for the setting of J.J.
-Devine’s Public House.
+Devine’s Public House in The Banshees of Inisherin.

 Once you have arrived here in Cloughmore, park along the road and make your way down to the rocky shoreline for some incredible shots of the coastline (watch out for sheep droppings – the sheep rule the lands around here!)